liuxu77/LargeST/README.md

 ```
 or directly execute the Python file in the terminal:
 ```
-python experiments/lstm/main.py --device cuda:2 --dataset CA --years 2019 --model_name lstm --seed 2018 --bs 32
+python experiments/lstm/main.py --device cuda:2 --dataset SD --years 2019 --model_name lstm --seed 2023 --bs 64
 ```

 ## 3. Evaluate Your Model in Three Steps
 You may first go through the implementations of various baselines in our repository, which may serve as good references for experimenting your own model.
-The steps are described as follows.
+The detailed steps are described as follows.
 - The first step is to define the model architecture, and place it into `src/models`.
 To ensure compatibility with the existing framework, it is recommended that your model inherits the BaseModel class (implemented in `src/base/model.py`).
 - If your model does not require any special training or testing procedures beyond the standard workflow provided by the BaseEngine class (implemented in `src/base/engine.py`), you can directly use it for training and evaluation.
 Otherwise, please include a file in the folder `src/engines`.
 - To integrate your model and engine files, you need to create a `main.py` file in the `experiments/your_model_name` directory.